-Information security professionals can receive rewards under the SEC Whistleblower Program and the other whistleblower rewards laws.
+Information security professionals can receive rewards under the SEC Whistleblower Program and other whistleblower rewards laws.
 As discussed above, cybersecurity issues and how corporations deal with them can constitute violations of federal securities laws.
-And it is a good time to be an information security whistleblower.
-As I have discussed in a previous blog, the SEC has had a particular focus on cybersecurity for the past few years.
 As the SEC continues to address the impact to U.S. capital markets and public corporations’ responsibilities to shareholders under the law, this emerging and important topic will likely remain an enforcement focus for the foreseeable future.

 As the foregoing illustrates, there are many circumstances where blowing the whistle on cybersecurity issues related to a public company could be protected under the law, despite the lack of a whistleblower retaliation law aimed directly at cybersecurity whistleblowers.
-Further, cybersecurity issues may entitled whistleblowers to an award if they report actual violations of the securities laws to the SEC.
-However, ensuring such protection requires an understanding of how cybersecurity issues at public companies relate to the securities laws and rules regulating those companies.
+Further, cybersecurity issues may qualify for an award.

 Key Considerations for Obtaining an SEC Whistleblower Reward